-- a. are highly organized, plan carefully, use class time efficiently, have clear objectives, have high expectations for students; - b. express positive regard for students, develop good rapport with students, show interest/enthusiasm for the subject; - c. emphasize and encourage student participation, ask questions, frequently monitor student participation for student learning and teacher effectiveness, are supportive of student diversity; - d. emphasize regular feedback to students and reward student learning success; - e. demonstrate content mastery, discuss current information and divergent points of view, relate topics to other disciplines, deliver material at the appropriate level; - f. regularly develop new courses, workshops and seminars and use a variety of methods of instructional delivery, instructional design, and materials; - g. regularly expend effort towards future oriented educational development; - h. may receive prizes and awards for excellence in teaching. - i. mentor students, research staff, or other audiences such as citizen scientists. - j. have a commitment to diversity, equity, accessibility, and inclusion in teaching. - 2.
-Components of Evaluation and at least two of the following that are supported with evidence that is not solely in the narrative self-evaluation:
+- a. are highly organized, plan carefully, use class time efficiently, have clear objectives, have high expectations for students; - b. express positive regard for students, develop good rapport with students, show interest/enthusiasm for the subject; - emphasize and encourage student participation, ask questions, frequently monitor student participation for student learning and teacher effectiveness, are supportive of student diversity; - d. emphasize regular feedback to students and reward student learning success: - e. demonstrate content mastery, discuss current information and divergent points of view, relate topics to other disciplines, deliver material at the appropriate level; - f. regularly develop new courses, workshops and seminars and use a variety of methods of instructional delivery, instructional design, and materials; - g. regularly expend effort towards future oriented educational development; - h. may receive prizes and awards for excellence in teaching. - i.
+Invitations to give lectures or master classes at other institutions of higher education.

+2. Components of Evaluation